We hear it all the time: “This is the best time in history to have Rheumatoid Arthritis.” How true is that? Let’s examine the facts.

 But first, what person with a disease can hear that said without a reaction of dismay?
 No one who actually has Rheumatoid Arthritis claims that there would be ANY good time to have RA.
 Of course, we are too polite to say it that bluntly, but it’s accurate.

 “Quality of life” & living with Rheumatoid Arthritis

 One study showed that the patients who took abatacept (Orencia) had improved quality of life as measured using standardized questionnaires.
 The patients felt that they could do more.
 But how much more?
 Could they do what they could do before the onset of Rheumatoid Arthritis?
 No. They could do more with Orencia than without Orencia.
 That is improvement, but it is also relative.
 Let’s break down that “quality of life” slogan.

 How does Rheumatoid Arthritis affect quality of life?

-Why do I know so many RA’ers who live in so much pain?
+Why do I know so many people who live in so much pain?
 I have read research which proves that doctors routinely under-estimate the pain of their patients.
-Proper pain management would be one of the most dramatic ways in which modern advancements can improve the RA’ers’ quality of life.
+Proper pain management would be one of the most dramatic ways in which modern advancements can improve the quality of life of people with RA.